-Soft water helps water flow smoothly in plumbing.
-Hard water causes mineral coatings to build up in your pipes and fixtures.
+Soft water helps water flow easily in plumbing.
+Hard water causes mineral coatings to accumulate in your pipes and fixtures.
 This can create clogs and decreased water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
 Soft water keeps the brilliance and full flow for faucets and showerheads, nearly as well as the day they were installed.

 Soft water is doesn’t have a lot of minerals.
 It doesn’t leave deposits in pipes or restrict water flow in fixtures.

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

 The mineral deposits in hard water form limescale when they get hot.
 This can cover the heating elements in your appliances, reducing life span and efficiency.